 Commercial - Commercial and Industrial Loans.
 We typically offer commercial and industrial loans to businesses located in our primary market areas.
 These loans are primarily originated as conventional loans to business borrowers, which include lines of credit, term loans and letters of credit.
-These loans are typically secured by collateral and are used for general business purposes, including working capital financing, equipment financing, capital investment and general investments.
+These loans are typically secured by collateral and are used for general business purposes, including working capital financing, equital investment and general investments.
 Loan terms typically vary from one to five years.
 The interest rates on such loans are either fixed rate or adjustable rate indexed to The Wall Street Journal prime rate plus a margin.

 We originate commercial business loans made under the SBA 7(a) and USDA B&I programs to small businesses located throughout the country.
 Loans made by the Bank under the SBA 7(a) and USDA B&I programs generally are made to small businesses to provide working capital needs, to refinance existing debt or to provide funding for the purchase of businesses, real estate, machinery and equipment.
 These loans generally are secured by a combination of assets that may include receivables, inventory, furniture, fixtures, equipment, business real property, commercial real estate and sometimes additional collateral such as an assignment of life insurance and a lien on personal real estate owned by the guarantor(s).
 Typical maturities for this type of loan vary up to 25 years and can be 30 years in some circumstances.
-Under the SBA 7(a) and USDA B&I loan program the loans carry a government guaranty up to 90% of the loan in some cases.
-SBA 7(a) and USDA B&I loans will normally be adjustable rate loans based upon The Wall Street Journal prime lending rate.
+Under the SBA 7(a) and USDA B&I loans will normally be adjustable rate loans based upon The Wall Street Journal prime lending rate.
 Under the loan programs, we will typically sell in the secondary market the guaranteed portion of these loans to generate noninterest income and retain the related unguaranteed portion of these loans.